Aftab Ahmed (cricketer, born 1990): Career

-Having represented Denmark at Under-19 level, Ahmed was selected for Denmark's squad for the 2011 World Cricket League Division Three in Hong Kong, making his full international debut against Italy.
+Having represented Denmark at the Under-19 level, Ahmed was selected for Denmark's senior squad for the 2011 World Cricket League Division Three in Hong Kong, making his full international debut against Italy.
 He made a total of six appearances during the tournament, before later that year playing in the European T20 Championship Division One which was held in Jersey and Guernsey.

 In March 2012, Denmark took part in the World Twenty20 Qualifier in the United Arab Emirates, having qualified for the event by winning the European T20 Championship.
-Ahmed was selected in Denmark's fourteen man squad for the qualifier, making his Twenty20 debut against Bermuda at the Sharjah Cricket Association Stadium.
+Ahmed was selected in Denmark's fourteen-man squad for the qualifier, making his Twenty20 debut against Bermuda at the Sharjah Cricket Association Stadium.
 He made seven further appearances during the competition, the last of which came against Oman, scoring 120 runs at an average of 17.14, with a high score of 37.
 With the ball, he took 8 wickets in the competition at an average of 19.87, with best figures of 6/22.
 These figures came against Papua New Guinea and are the seventh best figures in Twenty20 cricket.

-In August 2012, he was selected in Denmark's fourteen man squad for the World Cricket League Division Four in Malaysia.
+In August 2012, he was selected in Denmark's fourteen-man squad for the World Cricket League Division Four in Malaysia.

-He made his Twenty20 International (T20I) debut for Denmark against Finland in a bilateral serieson 13 July 2019.
+He made his Twenty20 International (T20I) debut for Denmark against Finland in a bilateral series on 13 July 2019.